Japanese submarine I-58 (1943): Attack on Task Group 75.19

 On the morning of 9 August, 260 miles north east of Aparri, Luzon, I-58 sighted a zigzagging "convoy of ten transports" escorted by three destroyers, and Kaiten No.'s 4 and 5 were launched.
 In fact the "convoy" was the hunter-killer team Task Group 75.19 led by the escort carrier USS Salamaua, carrying out anti-submarine sweeps between Leyte and Okinawa.
 The destroyer escort USS Johnnie Hutchins sighted and attacked Kaiten No.5 with her guns, and then attacked Kaiten No.4 with depth charges.
 Kaiten No.5 was sunk by fire from her 5-inch stern gun.
-Kaiten No.4 sighted again over an hour later and again attacked with depth charges which resulted in a violent explosion, throwing water 30 ft into the air.
-I-58 came to periscope depth after her hydrophones reported a distant explosion.
-In Hashimoto's opinion, the previously sighted destroyer had disappeared.
+Kaiten No.4 was sighted again over an hour later and again attacked with depth charges which resulted in a violent explosion, throwing water 30 ft into the air.
+According to Hashimoto, the previously sighted destroyer had disappeared.
 He headed northwards to evade pursuit.
 The crew of Johnnie Hutchins were later awarded the Navy Unit Commendation.

 Attack on Oak Hill and Thomas F. Nickel

 Around 17:00 on 12 August 1945, 360 miles south-east of Okinawa, while I-58 was running northwards on the surface at 12 kn, her Type 3 radar detected multiple targets.
 Soon after ships were sighted on the horizon.
-The submarine dived, and at 17:16, the crew sighted what they believed to be a seaplane carrier escorted by a destroyer.
+The submarine dove, and at 17:16, the crew sighted what they believed to be a seaplane carrier escorted by a destroyer.
 In reality, the "seaplane carrier" was the dock landing ship USS Oak Hill, escorted by USS Thomas F. Nickel en route from Okinawa to Leyte.
 At 18:26, Oak Hill sighted a periscope, and Nickel attacked at flank speed.
 Nickel fired depth charges, and attempted to ram, sustaining minor damage to her hull.
 A Kaiten broke surface astern of Oak Hill and exploded.
 Half an hour later Nickel sighted another periscope astern of Oak Hill, and fired depth charges.
 An explosion followed, throwing a black geyser of oil and water 50 ft into the air.
 An oil slick was also sighted.